rugue/WorkingwithForms/README.md

 1. Prerequisites:

-- Node.js and npm installed on your system (download from [URLnodejs org])
+- Node.js and npm installed on your system

 2. Clone the project:
    Bash